-The Sub-Fund may incur Singapore Goods and Services Tax ("GST") on its expenses.
+The Sub-Fund may incur Singapore Goods and Services Tax ("GST") on its expenses (currently 9%).
 If it incurs GST, the Sub-Fund may be allowed to claim the GST if it meets the qualifying conditions through a GST remission which has been extended to 31 December 2024 as announced in the 2019 Budget Statement.

 As a result of the lapse of the DUT scheme from 1 April 2019, existing Sub-Funds under the DUT scheme which meet all the required conditions of the DUT scheme will continue to enjoy the GST remission.
 The amount of GST claimed is based on a fixed percentage which is revised annually.
-The fixed percentage for the calendar year 2022 is 89%.